gregoryloden/run/README.txt

 	move	[x]	[y]

  Right will move and perform a right click, and move will move the mouse without clicking.
-Miscellaneous tabs and spaces can be added between arguments and commands, and the interpreter will pass right over them.
+Any number of tabs and spaces can be added between arguments and commands, and the interpreter will pass right over them.
 That means that

 	move	[x]	[y]